iotcreators/axonize-http-adapter/README.md

 - Forward the decoded messages to your Axonize tenant.

 ###
+# Prepare Axonize to integrate with IoT Creators via `axonize-http-adapter`
+Perform the following steps to prepare Axonize to integrate with IoT Creators via `axonize-http-adapter`:
+1. In your Axonize tenant create a new product template with the name "IoT Creators Gateway".
+Enable "Developer Mode" in the product template.
+Beside this you don't need to configure more.
+2. In your Axonize tenant create a new device of product type "IoT Creators Gateway" with a name of your choice.
+3. In your new created device of type "IoT Creators Gateway" generate a SAS token which you will use to forward messages from `axonize-http-adapter` to Axonize.
+###
 # How to start the HTTP server
 To start the HTTP server change into the root directory `axonize-http-adapter` and execute the script `main.py`.